 When you visit Rwanda, you are sure to taste Ginger Tea.
 It is a warm creamy tea with milk, very similar to Indian Chai.
-However, instead of a masala, or spice mix, of a combination of cloves, cinnamon, ginger, cardamom, Rwandan black tea is blended solely with ginger.
-The fresh ginger adds something so lively and sweet to the chai, and the combination of locally grown black tea with sugar, milk and ginger is addictive.
+However, instead of a masala, or spice mix, of a combination of cloves, cinnamon, ginger, and cardamom, Rwandan black tea is blended solely with ginger.
+The fresh ginger adds something so lively and sweet to the chai, and the combination of locally grown black tea with sugar, milk, and ginger is addictive.
 The result is a smooth and luxurious Rwandan Ginger Tea.

-Just as Indian Chai was a local adaptation from the British tea planters who brought the tea industry there, Rwandan Ginger Tea was created when local people added local botanicals to the black tea that was being grown in Rwanda from the 1950's.
+Just as Indian Chai was a local adaptation from the British tea planters who brought the tea industry there, Rwandan Ginger Tea was created when local people added local botanicals to the black tea that was being grown in Rwanda since the 1950s.
 The rich and creamy blend, made with fresh local milk, quickly became a favorite at breakfast and any time Rwandans wanted to show a warm welcome to friends and family.

 You will need: